danlec/Trello-Bookmarklet/README.md

 You'll only need to go through those steps once per domain; from then on, you should be able to send your issues/cases/whatever directly to Trello in a single click.

+The card created in Trello will

+- attempt to use the name of the FogBugz/JIRA/GitHub/etc case
+- include a link to the case in the card description
+- (optionally) include any selected text in the description

 **Note:** This basic concept originated with https://github.com/markdrago/cardorizer; this approach doesn't require you to run a server